A gender neutral guide to twirly skirts for contra dance

 • It can help to just say ‘screw it’, don a skirt and see what happens.
 This is called ‘flooding’ in exposure therapy, and the feeling of unease tends to go away pretty fast.

-• Some American contra dance groups have a ‘library’ of skirts available for dancers to borrow, reducing the barrier to entry, and enabling experimentation with different styles.
+• Some contra dance groups have a ‘library’ of skirts available for dancers to borrow, reducing the barrier to entry, and enabling experimentation with different styles.
 Why not create a skirt library at your local dance?

 Closing notes